pmlmodelling/ersem/docs/source/tutorials/nemo.rst

     # draws the outline of the land
     ds.fix_nemo_ersem_grid()

-    # Selects the final timestep for plotting
+    # selects the final timestep for plotting
     ds.select(time=[len(ds.times)-1])

-    # plots the variable, note, the colour bar will change for each plot since autoscale
+    # plots the variable.
+Note, the colour bar will change for each plot since autoscale
     # is set to False
     plot = ds.plot([VARIABLE], autoscale=False)

-The following plots show the last timestep of the model monthly run from the NEMO-ERSEM simulation on the AMM7 domain.
+The following plots show the surface distributions of a subset of variables from the NEMO-ERSEM simulation on the AMM7 domain.

 .. dropdown:: Potential temperature, ``degC``